mrinalkumarjha/GitDemo/README.md

 	2: write command per line to exclude ex : *.log to exclude all file with log

+# Types of Merge
+	Fast-Forward : this is simple merging when there is no changes detected in master branch.
+It will simply apply all commit to master branch. we can disable this option if undesirble result expected.

+	Automatic Merge:

+	Manual merge : This has to be done when git unable to do automatic merge.
+All conflict must be resolved before merging.
+# Markers (Pointer) :
+	HEAD is most used pointer which point to last commit of current branch.

+# Branching
+	git checkout -b updates  : It will create new branch and switch to updates branch.

 # To list all branch
 	git branch